turuthok/wristband/README.md

 For that, we have a simplistic **Scan Wristband** button at the top of the web app.
 Click it, and place the cursor in the Wristband RFID text box and scan the wristband.
 And click **Check Wristband**.

 If the wristband RFID is recognized, then it should proceed with the same scan in option for the matched ninja.

-### Potential Pain Points regarding Chrome Driver ###
-From time to time, Google Chrome is automatically downloaded and upgraded so the newer browser version can at some point outlast the `chromedriver` executable.

-**TODO:**  There's an automatic installer to eliminate this pain point but I just don't have a chance to do it yet.
-Check https://pypi.org/project/chromedriver-autoinstaller/ if someone wants to implement it.